-- Monitoring the University is compliance with the Clery Act; - Updating the requirements in this policy as necessary when the federal legislation has been amended; - Annually reviewing geographic categories for inclusion; - Establishing a procedure for processing instances of short-stay away trips in order to designate a CSA to disclose any Clery crimes reported during the trip to be included in the ASR: - Identifying those positions with CSA responsibilities and notifying those individuals; - Maintaining a list of University CSAs; - Developing procedures for reporting crime statistics by CSAs; - Educating and training CSAs, and personnel within UPD, EHS, the Medical Center, and Student Affairs as necessary; - Publishing the ASR and disclosing statistics of Clery Crimes reported over the past three years; - Annually, requesting in writing crime statistics from local law enforcement with jurisdiction over the University Clery geography; - Maintaining and publishing University policies and procedures addressing campus security and safety; and - Submitting the crime and fire statistics to the U.S. Department of Education.
+- Monitoring the University is compliance with the Clery Act; - Updating the requirements in this policy as necessary when the federal legislation has been amended; - Annually reviewing geographic categories for inclusion; - Establishing a procedure for processing instances of short-stay away trips in order to designate a CSA to disclose any Clery crimes reported during the trip to be included in the ASR; - Identifying those positions with CSA responsibilities and notifying those individuals: - Maintaining a list of University CSAs; - Developing procedures for reporting crime statistics by CSAs; - Assessing crime statistics reported by CSAs to determine whether the incident will be counted in the ASR; - Educating and training CSAs, and personnel within UPD, EHS, the Medical Center, and Student Affairs as necessary; - Publishing the ASR and disclosing statistics of Clery Crimes reported over the past three years; - Annually, requesting in writing crime statistics from local law enforcement with jurisdiction over the University Clery geography; - Maintaining and publishing University policies and procedures addressing campus security and safety; and - Submitting the crime and fire statistics to the U.S. Department of Education.